-A contact page can become a helpful tool for freelance businesses that provides critical contact information, a contact form, additional touchpoints for brand messaging, and invitations to connect further.
+A contact page provides contact information, a contact form, additional touchpoints for brand messaging, and invitations to connect further.

 When website owners think of creating a new website, writing website copy, or improving an existing website, efforts almost always focus on service pages, product pages, inquiry forms, and sales pages first, followed by testimonials and reviews, the about page, and an FAQ or support page.
 Once those are tackled, the website’s home page strategy is dialed in and the blog is addressed.
 Rarely does any website owner prioritize the contact page.